“Lynor! Take Sylvia and Kaidus into the barracks! Everyone else, with me!” Lord Varath commanded.

-All of the guards that had gone with them, were now stationed in outskirts, and the only people returning were the 4 carriage drivers, and the four of them.
+All of the guards that had gone with them were now stationed in the outskirts, and the only people returning were the 4 carriage drivers, and the four of them.

 “I… I don’t know how to thank you Kaidus.”
 They all looked at the lord.
 Lord Varath had on a solemn and serious face, his usual playful demeanor gone.